 Let me explain a little bit about the grape.
 We’re talking about grape and wine.
-We’re not talking about table grapes here because up here in wine country Slovenia we don’t grow table grapes.
-A table grape is a big bowl of juice lots and lots of water.
+We’re not talking about table grapes here because here in wine country Slovenia, we don’t grow table grapes.
+A table grape is a big bowl of juice with lots and lots of water.
 A wine grape is a little grape with lots and lots of skin.
 The skin is where all the flavor is.
-So it’s essential that the different regions are suitable for different purposes.
-The southeast Slovenia where we live which is Dolenjska region(Lower Carniola) is very remarkable in the wine world, and that’s because of the diversity.
+So the different regions must be suitable for different purposes.
+The southeast Slovenia where we live, which is the Dolenjska region(Lower Carniola), is very remarkable in the wine world, and that’s because of the diversity.

 Red Grape and Wine in Burgundy

-If you’re a winemaker in Burgundy France, you’re going to spend most of your life making wine from five or six grapes.
-Like Pinot Noir maybe Chardonnay maybe some Moscato, Pinot Blanc.
+If you’re a winemaker in Burgundy, France, you will spend most of your life making wine from five or six grapes.
+Like Pinot Noir, maybe Chardonnay, maybe some Moscato, Pinot Blanc.
 Those are the grapes that grow there.
-It’s very regimented, but it’s also because that particular climate supports those grapes very well.
-If you live in Bordeaux while you’re making Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot, Petit Verdot.
+It’s very controlled, but it’s also because that particular climate supports those grapes very well.
+Suppose you live in Bordeaux while making Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot, and Petit Verdot.
 Those are your reds.